monk-io/docs/docs/monkscript/index.md

 # MonkScript

 MonkScript is Monk's composable definition language with runtime scripting abilities.
-Apart from the CLI, MonkScript is the primary way of programming Monk to run and manage workloads.
+Apart from the CLI, MonkScript is the primary way of programming MonkOS to run and manage workloads.

 :::note